 What records were kept show the dogs at Blue Ridge had names: Pearl.
 Echo.
 Cotton.
 The names these dogs had been given are sweet-sounding, as if they were loved companion animals.
 But the inspection photos don’t lie.
 Pearl, Echo, Cotton, and the dozens more dogs at Blue Ridge were treated like they were disposable, like they were undeserving of the love and care they so deserved.

-The good news: After years of mistreating dogs and violating animal welfare laws, Blue Ridge Kennel has just been shut down.
-The bad news: This research facility is just one of hundreds across the U.S. holding animals captive and experimenting on their unwilling bodies.
+Blue Ridge Kennel just one of hundreds of research facilities across the U.S. holding animals captive and experimenting on their unwilling bodies.

 We have work to do.
 Our team at Rise for Animals won’t stop working until we shut down every animal testing lab and end animal experimentation once and for all, but we need your help to achieve our mission and save dogs and other animals who are languishing in labs across the United States.